Avashist1998/notes/user_authentication.md

-# User Authentation
+# User Authentication

-## Descrpiton
+## Description

 User authentication has two part
-1. Indetify the user
+1. Identify the user
-2. Define user prevliges.
+2. Define user privileges.

 ## Background

-There are two ways to perfrom user authentiation
+There are two ways to perform user authentication
 1. Sessions
-    Cookiee base server sessions.
+    Cookie base server sessions.
     Steps
-    - Frist the user logins
+    - First the user logins
     - Store Session is created on the server and sent to the client
     - client saves the session in the cookie
     - request with the session id is make and is checked on the server side